david-bakin/website/gitpod/docs/ides-and-editors/faqs.md

 ## Can I use JetBrains Projector with Gitpod?

-Gitpod does not officially support [JetBrains Projector](https://lp.jetbrains.com/projector/).
-Gitpod has support for [JetBrains Gateway](/docs/ides-and-editors/jetbrains-gateway), which is the primary tool for remote development when using JetBrains IDE's.
+JetBrains has ceased development of [JetBrains Projector](https://lp.jetbrains.com/projector/) and we no longer recommend using the standalone version of JetBrains Projector.
+Gitpod has support for [JetBrains Gateway](/docs/ides-and-editors/jetbrains-gateway), which is the successor and primary tool for remote development when using JetBrains IDE's.